 Quaxtrip runs Miller Puckette’s Quacktrip Pure Data patch within Cycling ‘74’s Max.
 Quacktrip, in turn, is an implementation, in Pure Data, of Chris Chafe’s JackTrip network protocol, based on jacktrip.pd by Roman Haefeli and Johannes Schuett.
 It establishes a low-latency, point-to-point connection between two sites, with no audio compression.
 Quaxtrip allows up to four of these connections, allowing an ensemble of up to five players at once.

-Exquisite Coast is a shared patch game for the Make Noise 0-Coast created by Damon Holzborn and John O’Brien.
-Exquisite Corpse is a collaborative image or text game, developed by the Surrealists, where a text or drawing is created either by some set rule or by only revealing the end of what the previous person contributed.
-In that spirit, Exquisite Coast uses a tight set of technical constraints as an artistic challenge that encourage a deep exploration of the instrument.
-These guidelines are designed to foster creativity, provide a useful method to get to know your 0-Coast, and engage with a wider community of music makers.
+The name is borrowed from Exquisite Corpse, a collaborative image or text game developed by the Surrealists, where a work is created either by using some set rule that all of the participants have to follow, or by revealing to the next participant only one part of what the previous person contributed.
+In this spirit, Exquisite Coasts uses a tight set of technical constraints as an artistic challenge that encourages a deep exploration of the instrument.
+These guidelines are designed to foster creativity, provide a useful method to get to know your synthesizer, and engage with a wider community of music makers.

 Coast Express is a MIDI settings manager for the Make Noise 0-Coast semi-modular synthesizer.

 The easiest way to use Coast Express is the web verstion.
 Visit https://ce.rustle.works in the Chrome browser to get started.